zm1990s/dify-docs/en/learn-more/extended-reading/retrieval-augment/retrieval.md

 Hence, if there are too many datasets or if the dataset descriptions are not sufficiently distinct, the retrieval effectiveness of this mode may be affected.
 This mode is more suitable for applications with fewer datasets.

 Tip: OpenAI Function Call now supports multiple tool calls.
-Dify will upgrade this mode to "N-of-M retrieval" in future versions.
+Dify will upgrade this mode to "N-of-M retrieval" in future versions. -->

-### Multi-Path retrieval Mode
+### Retrieval Setting

 Matches all datasets based on user intent, querying related text fragments from multiple datasets simultaneously.
 After a re-ranking step, the best results matching the user query are selected from the multi-path query results, requiring a configured Rerank model API.
-In multi-path retrieval mode, the retriever searches for text content related to the user query across all datasets associated with the application, merges the relevant document results from multi-path retrieval, and re-ranks the retrieved documents semantically using the Rerank model.
+In multi-path retrieval mode, the retriever searches for text content related to the user query across all datasets associated with the application merge the relevant document results from multi-path retrieval and re-ranks the retrieved documents semantically using the Rerank model.

-In multi-path retrieval mode, you need to configure the Rerank model.
-For how to configure the Rerank model: 🔗
+In multi-path retrieval mode, it's recommended that the Rerank model be configured.

 Below is the technical flowchart for the multi-path retrieval mode: